 The bill, though, carves out some exceptions.
 Service providers who receive data on behalf of website operators for the purpose of processing it are not beholden to the new requirements, and neither are financial institutions, organizations that are subject to other federal privacy rules like HIPAA, and automotive manufacturers and servicers.

 What SB220 means for agencies and brands

-In the same way that publishers must provide consumers with a way to opt-out of having their data sold or licensed, Friel said that any operator of a website, online service or mobile app will have to offer up a way for consumers to opt-out.
-So any brand that collects information for sale or licensing at a later date have to provide those opt-out mechanisms.
+In the same way that publishers must provide consumers with a way to opt out of having their data sold or licensed, Friel said that any operator of a website, online service or mobile app will have to offer up a way for consumers to opt out.
+So any brand that collects information for sale or licensing at a later date has to provide those opt-out mechanisms.

-Paid email lists or other pieces of personal information that’s collected online and sold is off-limits, though.
-“What [the bill] does effect is the commercialization of email lists or other personal information that’s captured on a website for mobile ads,” Friel said.
+Paid email lists or other pieces of personal information that are collected online and sold are off-limits, though.
+“What [the bill] does affect is the commercialization of email lists or other personal information that’s captured on a website for mobile ads,” Friel said.

 The bill won’t affect offline data or other advertising tactics that don’t involve the sale of data.
 Friel said brands could, for example, engage in co-promotion activity or affiliate marketing where consumers are asked to supply data in order to be contacted by a brand or manufacturer about a promotion.
 Even if that consumer opted out of having their data collected, they’ve taken an affirmative act to supply that information, so it would be within their reasonable expectations for businesses to use it.

 “Where the ad industry can get comfort is the definition of sale here is really, really narrow,” Friel said.
 “It’s going to be limited to where you are getting cash consideration in exchange for having personal information collected.”